-Our technicians are highly trained, experienced and NATE-certified to ensure quality work.
+Our technicians are highly trained, experienced and ACE-certified to ensure quality work.
 We have total confidence in our work—in fact, we support everything we perform with a one-year 100% Satisfaction Guarantee!*

 We’ll even suggest a headache-free membership plan.
 This can help you discover AC troubles sooner so you can avoid impending repairs while keeping your house more comfortable.

 Contact us at 866-397-3787 to schedule your air conditioning appointment in Canada today!